MicrosoftDocs/power-automate-docs/articles/getting-started.md

 # Get started with Power Automate

 Welcome!
 What can you expect from Power Automate?
-Here are a few examples of what you can do:
+Here are a few examples of what you can do with Power Automate.

 * Automate business processes
 * Send automatic reminders for past due tasks